Spectacular Images Show How Our View of the Universe Has Evolved

 NASA/ESA/The Hubble Heritage Team

-The human species is ever-changing and with it our view of the universe.
+The human species is ever-changing and so is our view of the universe.

 It’s easy to laugh at the ancient humans who thought of the nighttime sky as a sort of cosmic colander, but the idea made an intuitive kind of sense.
 In the evening, a gigantic bowl with thousands of pinprick holes is inverted over the Earth—or so the thinking went.
 The sun, suspended above it all, streams through in a brilliant scattering of starry points.
 Over the centuries, we slowly came to a clearer understanding of the structure and workings of the universe, thanks to the birth of the telescope and the steady accumulation of human knowledge.
 The more the stargazers learned, the more they tried to share what they were discovering with the rest of humanity.